 Following a site visit by SRFB technical review team and discussions with the WRIA 8 Project Subcommittee, it was recommended by WRIA 8 that AASF should request funds to prepare an engineered design that could “maximize the benefits to Chinook.”

 Design funds were awarded in 2015.
 Chinook Engineering was awarded a contract to incorporate recommendations by the SRFB technical review team and WRIA 8 Project Subcommittee into a detailed design.
-That design, now considered 30% complete, include an aggressive approach to log placement and constructing stream meanders.
+That design, now considered 30% complete, includes an aggressive approach to log placement and constructing stream meanders.

 On August 10, that plan was reviewed by the WRIA 8 technical committee.
 A variety of comments, and recommendations were provided to the AASF including: “reduce excavated meanders;” “install less wood structure, but make them more engaged;” “…indicate if habitat structures are intended to benefit Chinook fry or smolt or both;” “don’t install wood or change the channel configuration – just plant riparian vegetation;” and don’t fill the old channel with spoils from meander excavations.”